oskarsu89/create-new-wordpress-project/README.md

-# create-new-wordpress-project
+# Create New Wordpress Project Scripts

-Shell script for to create new Wordpress project
+Shell scripts to create new Wordpress projects on Linux or Mac.

+**Prerequisites:**
+- Wp-cli
+- PHP
+- Web server
+- MySQL